m00nlight/clojure-stemmer/README.md

 licence and make sure the new program is still an open source software.

 ## Usage
+After you start the clojure repl with command `lein repl`, you can do as following to use it:

 ```
 #!clojure
+user=> (load-file "src/clojure_stemmer/core.clj")
+#'clojure-stemmer.core/stemming
 user=> (clojure-stemmer.core/stemming "working")
 "work"
 user=> (clojure-stemmer.core/stemming "chinese")
 "chines"
+user=> (clojure-stemmer.core/stemming "chávez")
+"chávez"
 ```

 You can also run the all test, if you use the lein to manager clojure project, just by typing `lein test` under